In my work as a coach and inside Heal’d virtual healing studio, I frequently bring up the topic of small-t trauma and your manifestation blocks.

 When you’re a little kid, you probably touched the hot stovetop only once before your brain learned that it was hot and could hurt you.

-But the same thing happens with emotional pain.
+Surprisingly, the same thing happens with emotional pain.
 When we experience something, our brain does its best to try to prevent us from experiencing that pain again.

-So it creates a protection (or coping) mechanism.
+Then it creates a protection (or coping) mechanism.

 For example, if you learned that your parents didn’t care about your feelings, you probably learned how to hide those feelings.
 Maybe you stopped talking about them or you learned to put on a “brave” face no matter what.